Avis' buy of tiny Zipcar could be in antitrust fast lane

 But an informal poll by Reuters of nine antitrust experts, many of whom lamented the deal privately for the feared loss of a lively upstart, found that eight of the nine expect U.S. regulators to approve the deal.

 The quirky Zipcar is admired for its new approach to car rental.
-Young, monied professionals who have decided to live car-free and broke college students can join and then rent a car for $11.25 an hour, often without leaving their neighborhood.
+Young, moneyed professionals who have decided to live car-free and broke college students can join and then rent a car for $11.25 an hour, often without leaving their neighbourhood.

 Beyond convenience and attentiveness to customers, there are the whimsical elements, like nicknaming the cars.
 There is, for example, a Toyota Tacoma pickup truck in Berkeley, California dubbed "Thaddeus."